A New Book Coming in 2027

 Part I: Understanding the Internal Lived Experience

-The first section provides a clinical window into the internal sensory, emotional, cognitive, relational, and physiological experiences of autistic women.
-It explores the hidden inner world of autistic processing, masking and social conditioning, sensory and autonomic nervous system differences, emotional processing, communication patterns, burnout, hormonal influences, identity development, and physical health patterns.
+It explores the hidden inner world of autistic processing, masking and adaptation, sensory and autonomic nervous system differences, emotional processing, social and communication differences, burnout, hormonal influences across the lifespan, identity development, and physical health patterns.

-This section also examines common medical comorbidities and the frequent experience of medical dismissal that many autistic women encounter within healthcare systems.
+This section also examines medical comorbidities and the frequent experience of medical dismissal that many autistic women encounter within healthcare systems.

 Part II: Identifying Autism in Women

-The second section focuses on clinical identification and assessment.
-It examines why autistic women are frequently missed or misdiagnosed and provides a neurodiversity-affirming framework for recognizing autism that may not match traditional diagnostic expectations.
+It examines why autistic women are so often missed, misunderstood, or misdiagnosed and offers a neurodiversity-affirming framework for recognizing autism that may not match traditional diagnostic expectations.

 Part III: Supporting Autistic Women

-The final section explores neurodiversity-affirming therapeutic support.
-It focuses on helping autistic women build safety, regulation, self-understanding, and sustainable wellbeing.
+It focuses on helping autistic women build safety, regulation, self-understanding, and sustainable well-being in lives that more fully fit their needs, capacities, and strengths.

 What This Book Explores